-- Encourage high achieving and highly motivated students to purposefully engage in coursework, by enriching and expanding the expectations of the traditional college course. - Intentionally focus on academic excellence including critical thinking, communication skills, and academic inquiry. - Emphasize development of skills in writing, research and/or advanced project development. - Engage students and faculty across all disciplines. - Encourage and support Honors students in leadership and service to the college and the community.
+- Intentionally focus on academic excellence including critical thinking, communication skills, and academic inquiry. - Emphasize development of skills in writing, research and/or advanced project development. - Engage students and faculty across all disciplines. - Encourage and support Honors students in leadership and service to the college and the community.